 - Clicking in the jaw

 If you are feeling pain in your jaw, waiting won’t make it go away.
 In fact, waiting too long puts you at greater risk of them becoming impacted and infected.
+If you live in Stanislaus County then book your wisdom tooth removal with Stanislaus Oral Surgery, Modesto, CA.

 What happens during surgical wisdom teeth extraction?